Canister Vac Overview

 A canister vacuum cleaner is light in weight, easily portable substitute for an upright vacuum.
 Nearly all canister vacuums have a rolling tank connected by a flexible hose to a wide nozzle.
-Numerous canister vacuums also have a tool caddy attached to the canister body, in addition to rotating bristles in the nozzle.
-Canister vacuums may be used on carpeted surfaces, such as areas that can be difficult to reach with an upright vacuum, for instance, stairs.
+Numerous canister vac also have a tool caddy attached to the canister body.
+In addition to rotating bristles in the nozzle.
+Canister vac may be used on carpeted surfaces.
+Such as areas that can be difficult to reach with an upright vacuum like stairs.

-Canister vacuums are a versatile choice for those who need to clean multiple surfaces, ranging from carpets to tile to hardwood flooring.
-Because of an option to turn off the rotating brushes on the main nozzle, many canister vacuums are at ease to use on bare floors.
-Canister vacuums that have adjustable suction are ideal for the cleaning fabrics as well as rugs.
+They are a versatile choice for those who need to clean multiple surfaces.
+Ranging from carpets to tile to hardwood flooring.
+Because of an option to turn off the rotating brushes on the main nozzle, this vacuums are at ease to use on bare floors.
+Canister vac that have adjustable suction are ideal for the cleaning fabrics as well as rugs.

-Canisters are generally easier to push than upright models, but may be harder to store if the flexible hose doesn’t nest on the canister body.
+Canisters are generally easier to push than upright models.
+Actually it maybe harder to store if the flexible hose doesn’t nest on the body.
 Hoses that swivel at the base work most effectively as it’s easy to use and maneuver.

-The majority of canister vacuums have some type of filtration system, onboard attachments and retractable power cords.
-Most feature collection bags, but a few bagless varieties can be found.
-Although a greater selection of upright vacuums are typically found on store shelves, canister vacuums are slowly gaining in market share and recognition, and have always maintained a loyal following of tried-and-true canister users.
+The majority of canister vacuums have some type of filtration system.
+On board attachments and retractable power cords.
+Most feature collection bags, but a few bag less varieties can be found.
+Although a greater selection of upright vacuums are typically found on store shelves.
+This vacuums are slowly gaining in market share and recognition.
+Above all have always maintained a loyal following of tried-and-true canister users.

 Nearly all canister vacuums have a 1-year warranty that covers parts as well as labor.
 Some brands give you a 3- to 5-year warranty.
 Most brands offer an extended warranty for an extra cost.